 GHSA supports DUI courts and urges states to work with their state criminal justice agency counterparts to implement them where appropriate.
-GHSA also recommends that NHTSA evaluate DUI courts to determine their effectiveness.

-E.13 DUI Offender Monitoring
+E.15 DUI Offender Monitoring

 Dedicated DUI detention facilities, home confinement and electronic monitoring, intensive supervised probation and close monitoring by individual judges have all been shown to significantly reduce recidivism by convicted DUI offenders.
 States should enact a DUI offender monitoring program and offenders should be required to bear a substantial share of the program costs.